almlab/info/comp-resources/16S/processing/README.md

 Members of the Alm lab frequently host workshops related to 16S processing.
 Copies of these files can be found in this folder.

+### Files
+- 16S_Workshop_Claire_Oct2016.pptx - workshop hosted by Claire in October 2016.
+Includes info on
+using the AWS pipeline to process data.

 # Contributors
 - Claire Duvallet, 11/10/16